vinkla/retouch/README.md

 * * * * * wp cron event run --due-now --path=/path/to/wordpress
 ```

-> **Note:** This is not required for local development environments (localhost, .local, .test domains).
+> ![NOTE] This is not required for local development environments (localhost, .local, .test domains).
 The plugin will automatically detect local environments and skip this requirement.

 ### Filters